keroyan/nValorant/README.md

 # nValorant
 nValorant is a app made in C++ to make valorant players life easier!

+## For developers
+I'm also making an api wrapper for c++ which can be taken and used for other projects!

 ## Features

 - Automatic Login